hashicorp/terraform-enterprise-helm/docs/quickstart.md

 ## Provisioning Terraform Enterprise

-Now that the prerequisite services are installed, operational, and listening on the expected dns addresses we can install Terraform Enterprise.
+Now that the prerequisite services are installed, operational, and listening on the expected dns addresses, we can install Terraform Enterprise.
 Review your copy of `override.yaml` before installing Terraform Enterprise.
 Install the terraform-enterprise chart:

 ```shell
 helm install terraform-enterprise . -n terraform-enterprise --values /tmp/override.yaml --wait
 ```

-Once this operation is complete you should have a terraform-enterprise pod in a ready state with a passing health check!
+You should have a terraform-enterprise pod in a ready state with a passing health check once this operation is complete!
 ![kubectl get all -n terraform-enterprise](./images/full_install.png)

 ## Create a MinIO Bucket for TFE